 Feedback was obtained by a yearly Community Pharmacy Patient Questionnaire (CPPQ) survey, and by handing customers cards inviting them to complete an online survey.
-98.6% of respondents to the most recent CPPQ survey had rated the pharmacy as very good or excellent.
+91.7% of respondents to the most recent CPPQ survey had rated the pharmacy as very good or excellent.
 A complaints procedure was available in the practice leaflet which was displayed in the retail area.
-The store manager felt that comments about the time taken to prepare prescriptions had been addressed by sending more prescriptions to DSP.
-The pharmacy had also introduced an express lane for people to use when they had received a text message alerting them that their prescription was ready to collect.

 Professional indemnity and public liability insurances were provided by the XL Insurance Company SE with an expiry of 31 July 2020.

 RP records were maintained in a log.
 The correct RP certificate was displayed.
 Records of emergency supplies and private prescriptions were held on the patient medication record (PMR) system and were in order.
 Emergency supplies were generally made under a locally commissioned service and were also reported on Pharmoutcomes.
-Records of the supply of unlicensed specials medicines were kept and certificates of conformity contained the details of to whom the product had been supplied.
+Records of the supply of unlicensed specials medicines were kept.
+But certificates of conformity did not contain the details of to whom the product had been supplied.
 Controlled drug (CD) registers were maintained as required by law.
 Balance checks were completed weekly.
 A random stock balance check was accurate.
-Patient returns were recorded in a separate register and were destroyed promptly, and records were kept with two signatures.
+Patient returns were recorded in a separate register and were destroyed promptly in the presence of a witness.
+Both signatures were recorded.

 All staff had completed training on information governance and the General Data Protection Regulation.
+The most recent Professional Standard document contained a reminder to ensure confidentiality was maintained.
 Patient data and confidential waste was dealt with in a secure manner to protect privacy.
 A privacy policy and a fair data use statement were displayed in the patient area and confidential waste was segregated appropriately.
 Verbal consent was obtained from patients prior to accessing their summary care record and a note was placed on the PMR stating the reason for access.
 NHS Smartcards were used appropriately.

 All staff were trained to an appropriate level on safeguarding.
-The RP and the pharmacy technicians had completed the Centre for Pharmacy Postgraduate Education (CPPE) level 2 safeguarding training.
+The RP had completed the Centre for Pharmacy Postgraduate Education (CPPE) level 2 safeguarding training.
 The remaining staff had completed level 1 e-Learning provided by the company.
 Local contacts for the escalation of concerns were displayed on the wall of the dispensary.
 Staff were aware of the signs requiring referral.